dreamxyp/eth-lightwallet/README.md

 ### `signing.concatSig(signature)`

-Concatenates signature object to return signature as hex-string in the same format as `eth_sign` does.
+Concatenates signature object to return signature as hex-string in the same format as `huc_sign` does.

 #### Inputs